deepdoctection/deepdoctection/docs/tutorials/datasets_and_eval_notebook.md

     Redundant annotations: A fraction of the pages in DocLayNet are double- or triple-annotated, allowing to estimate annotation uncertainty and an upper-bound of achievable prediction accuracy with ML models Pre-defined train- test- and validation-sets: DocLayNet provides fixed sets for each to ensure proportional representation of the class-labels and avoid leakage of unique layout styles across the sets.

 In **deep**doctection there is no function that automatically downloads a dataset from its remote storage.
 You have to download and unpack it by yourself.
-Note further, that all datasets are image datasets and in many cases quite large.
+Note further, that all datasets are image datasets and in most cases quite large.

 To install the dataset, go to the url below and download the zip-file.